Q-commerce: Global trends

 The rapidly growing category offers a large selection of products at any time of day and in particular targets single-person households.
 It is currently estimated that the q-commerce market is $300 million and is expected to grow 10 to 15 times over the next five years to touch $5 billion.

 In India, quick commerce saw increased adoption in 2023.
 Quick commerce orders made up about 40% to 50% of the country's online grocery expenditures in 2024.
-With delivery times of less than ten minutes, q-commerce purchases in India also expanded to high-end goods, including the newly launched iPhone 16.
+With delivery times of less than ten minutes, q-commerce purchases in India also expanded to high-end goods.
 Orders on Instamart and Blinkit increased from ₹30000 crore in 2024 to ₹64000 crore in 2025.